-Jittery customers pulling back on spending, and increasing costs for energy, health care, travel...ugh!
-The downward trend is daunting and makes it tempting to cut expenses to stay afloat.
-If you are facing this, however, beware of cutting off your lifeline in the process.
+Does the economy have you feeling jittery about spending money on your marketing?
+The combination of the pandemic and politics certainly makes it tempting to cut expenses to stay afloat.
+If you’re facing this conundrum, however, beware of cutting off your lifeline in the process.

 By prioritizing your goals, positioning your brand and narrowly defining your audience, you can survive a down economy.
 If you take it a step further and create a smart marketing plan that includes strategic and creative implementation tactics, you may actually thrive.
 Prospects will see that you’re still in business, which will portray a positive impression.
 Clearly you must be doing something right and they’ll want to align themselves with a company or organization that can stand the test of time.

 The fact is, consistency is the golden rule.

 This is not to say that companies should stay on the same tired course they’ve been on and spend until there’s nothing left to spend.
 Whether we’re in a bear or a bull market, successful companies keep their brand in front of their prospects and do so with a strategic marketing plan.
 The means of distribution may change and the overall investment of time and dollars may fluctuate, but staying ever-present can mean the difference between being in business and being out of business.